MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/fine-tuning-overview.md

 6. Once completed, review metrics and evaluate model.
 If the results don't meet your benchmark, then go back to step 2.
 7. Use your fine-tuned model

 It's important to call out that fine-tuning is heavily dependent on the quality of data that you can provide.
-It is best practice to provide hundreds, if not thousands, of training examples to be successful and get your desired results.
+It's best practice to provide hundreds, if not thousands, of training examples to be successful and get your desired results.

 ## Supported models for fine-tuning